Home

 English.
 The first page is organized around

-pronunciation, how the words changed in Dutch and in English, and the
+pronunciation, how the words changed in Dutch and in English.

 second page is organized by subject